ionic-team/stencil-site/src/docs/components/properties.md

 }
 ```

+In the example above, updating the Prop in place using `this.contents.push('Stencil')` would have no effect.
+Stencil does not see the change to `this.contents`, since it looks at the _reference_ of the Prop, and sees that it has not changed.
+This is done for performance reasons.
+If Stencil had to walk every slot of the array to determine if it changed, it would incur a performance hit.
+Rather, it is considered better for performance and more idiomatic to re-assign the Prop (in the example above, we use the spread operator).

 The same holds for objects as well.
-Objects should be updated using the spread operator in order to create a new reference and trigger a render.
+Objects should be updated using the spread operator in order to create a new reference and trigger a render:

 ```tsx
 import { Component, Prop, h } from '@stencil/core';